olwend/CV/README.md

 Know the phrase “Whatever the weather we’ll weather the weather, whether we like it or not!”
 Member of Wildlife Trust - attend talks and volunteer on weekend work parties

-Regular ASA “swim fit” attendee, veteran black run skier and ex long distance runner.
+Regular ASA “swim fit” attendee, veteran but stubbornly hanging in there black run skier and ex long distance runner.

 Minutes secretary for the management association of a flat community where I am an owner Active contributor to the North Luffenham village plan which aims to secure a sustainable and affordable living environment across generations, ensuring longevity of the village and its environment.